What Makes Iconic Characters Unforgettable?

 That doesn’t mean big, riveting, plot-driven tales can’t include iconic characters.
 But it’s worth considering whether you want your character to overshadow your plot or vice versa.
 Sometimes the best stories are a good balance of compelling characters and plot.
 They may not be what we’d consider iconic, but they’re riveting enough.

 Studying Iconic Characters

-In film and literature, certain characters have captured people’s imaginations and won their hearts — characters like Scarlett O’Hara, Indiana Jones, and Katniss Everdeen became more famous than the authors who created them.
+In film and literature, certain characters have captured people’s imaginations and won their hearts — characters from Peter Pan to Katniss Everdeen became more famous than the authors who created them.
 So what is it that makes some characters unforgettable?
 Let’s do a brief study of a few iconic and popular characters from film and literature: